awsdocs/aws-codecommit-user-guide/doc_source/how-to-push-large-repositories.md

    Checking connectivity... done.
    ```

 1. Change directories to the local repo for the repository you just cloned \(for example, *my\-repo*\)\.
-From that directory, use the git remote add *DefaultRemoteName* *RemoteRepositoryURL* command to add the AWS CodeCommit repository as a remote repository for the local repo\.
+From that directory, use the git remote add *DefaultRemoteName* *RemoteRepositoryURL* command to add the CodeCommit repository as a remote repository for the local repo\.
 **Note**
 When pushing large repositories, consider using SSH instead of HTTPS\.
 When you push a large change, a large number of changes, or a large repository, long\-running HTTPS connections are often terminated prematurely due to networking issues or firewall settings\.
-For more information about setting up AWS CodeCommit for SSH, see [For SSH Connections on Linux, macOS, or Unix](setting-up-ssh-unixes.md) or [For SSH Connections on Windows](setting-up-ssh-windows.md)\.
+For more information about setting up CodeCommit for SSH, see [For SSH Connections on Linux, macOS, or Unix](setting-up-ssh-unixes.md) or [For SSH Connections on Windows](setting-up-ssh-windows.md)\.

-    For example, use the following command to add the SSH endpoint for an AWS CodeCommit repository named MyDestinationRepo as a remote repository for the remote named `codecommit`:
+    For example, use the following command to add the SSH endpoint for a CodeCommit repository named MyDestinationRepo as a remote repository for the remote named `codecommit`:

    ```
    git remote add codecommit ssh://git-codecommit.us-east-2.amazonaws.com/v1/repos/MyDestinationRepo